 - 1. If less than 80% of participation assignments are attempted and submitted on time, the course grade will be reduced by one letter, to a minimum of C-.
-This requirement is to encourage timely participation and "keeping-up" with the course topics. - 2.
-If less than 80% of of quizzes are attempted and submitted on time (irrespective of correctness), the course grade will be reduced by one letter (cumulative with participation), to a minimum of C-.
-This requirement is to encourage attendance and participation in the class meetings.

-3. To receive a passing grade, the weighted average of the midterm and final exam score must exceed the lesser of 35% and two standard deviations below the class average.
-This requirement is to address the potential "free-riding" on project group members.
+This requirement is to encourage timely participation and "keeping-up" with the course topics. - If less than 80% of of quizzes are attempted and submitted on time (irrespective of correctness), the course grade will be reduced by one letter (cumulative with participation), to a minimum of C-.
+This requirement is to encourage attendance and participation in the class meetings. - 3.
+To receive a passing grade, the weighted average of the midterm and final exam score must exceed 35% (in addition to a course score exceeding the passing threshold).
+However, if exam scores are lower than expected, then this lower bar may be "curved" (e.g., to two standard deviations below the class average).
+This requirement is to address potential "free-riding" on project group members.